UWC2-PYTHON/ProgrammingInPython/source/modules/BasicPython.rst

     NameError: name 'a' is not defined

-The object is still there...Python will only delete it if there are no references to it.
+The object is still there.
+Python will only delete it if there are no references to it.

 .. code-block:: ipython